With MovieStreamer HLS, you have different ways to stream:

 Create a bucket in Amazon S3

-- On the AWS Management Console page, click on "S3 - Scalable Storage in the Cloud" , located at the bottom left of the page.
+- On the AWS Management Console page, click on the "Services" button located at the top left of the page.

 - Since you have not yet done anything, you will land on a welcome page explaining the basics about Amazon S3.
 The important thing to understand here is that you will need to create a "Bucket".
 A bucket is kind of a virtual folder that resides on some of the Amazon servers.
 When you create a "bucket", you can think of it as if you are creating a "folder" in your S3 storage.